 }

 The LLM uses placeholder strings like "NEGATIVE_SERIES" and "NEGATIVE_COLOR" because it can't know your actual color scheme or series names ahead of time.
-Now you need to walk through this deeply nested config object and replace every instance of these placeholders with real values.
+In certain contexts, the obvious red or green hex codes may be too harsh or a brand warm and cool scheme may apply.

 You could try a simple JSON.stringify → replace → JSON.parse approach, but that's brittle and can break with special characters or circular references.
 Or you could write a recursive function... but we've all seen where that leads.